acjones617/scipy-node/optimize/README.md

       return res;
     };

+For fitCurve, func can take multiple arguments.
+The first argument must be the independent variable, and the following arguments will be the parameters we are trying to fit.
+For example:

+    func = function(ind, param1, param2, param3) {
+      return param1 * pow(ind, 2) + param2 * ind + param3;
+    }

 Func can also be a string representing the expression.
-You must use "x" as the independent variable, unless otherwise specified in the options object (see below).
+You must use "x" as the independent variable, unless otherwise specified in the options object.
 Func could be:

     func = 'Math.pow(x - 10, 4) + Math.log(Math.abs(x + 1)) - 10 * x';

+If we were to use a different independent variable, we would need to pass that information through the options argument, on the "variable" property.
+For example, if were to use "ind" as the independent variable, our options argument would at least need to be:

+    options = {
+      variable: 'ind'
+    }

+If we were to use a string to represent the expression for fitCurve, we need to pass an array with the variable names to the "variables" property on the options object.
+The first variable would be the independent variable, and the remaining would be the parameters.
+For example:

+    options = {
+      variables: ['ind', 'param1', 'param2', 'param3']
+    }

 Your true range of possible operations is much greater than merely what is found in the JavaScript Math object.
 For example, while the JavaScript Math.log(x) by default is the natural logarithm, base e, you can compute the logarithm of any base with "log(x, base)."
 For example, log(x, 10) would be the logarithm of x, base 10.
 Please check the SymPy lambdify documentation for what it will take as an "expression" for more information.